 The Central Bank of Nigeria (CBN) in collaboration with the Federal Government of Nigeria (FGN) represented by the Federal Ministry of Agriculture and Water Resources (FMA & WR) established the Commercial Agricultural Credit Scheme (CACS).
-During the year, there was no additional disbursement to First Bank Nigeria Limited (2018: N12.9 billion) for on-lending to customers as specified by the guidelines.
 Loans granted under the scheme are for a seven year period at an interest rate of 9% p.a.